BlinkTagInc/node-gtfs/README.md

 PostgreSQL and MySQL imports use a caller-owned Kysely connection.
 See [Database portability](docs/database-portability.md) for storage details.

+> **Note:** PostgreSQL and MySQL support is new.
+The interface, configuration
+> options, and functions related to it may change in a future release.

 ## Requirements

 - [Node.js](https://nodejs.org/) 22 or newer